-- 100 A fundamentally different approach to studying biomolecular folding and refolding reactions is to change the state parameters pressure or temperature to rapidly induce non-equilibrium conditions.
-If the pressure- or T-jumps do not induce alterations in the macromolecular system of interest, in particular if temperature- or pressure-induced aggregation can be circumvented, then changes of state parameters are reversible and can thus be applied multiple times, allowing for sophisticated multidimensional NMR detection schemes.
-In the following chapter 2, we discuss the available methods to - 105 conduct such time-resolved NMR experiments.
+A fundamentally different approach to studying biomolecular folding and refolding reactions is to change the state parameters pressure or temperature to rapidly induce nonequilibrium conditions.
+If the pressure or T jumps do not induce alterations in the macromolecular system of interest, in particular if temperature- or pressure-induced aggregation can be circumvented, then changes in state parameters are reversible and can thus be applied multiple times, allowing for sophisticated multidimensional NMR detection schemes.
+In the following Sect.
+2, we discuss the available methods to conduct such time-resolved NMR experiments.